JWV Post 126: Supporting Scholars with an Endowed Award

 While most endowment funds managed by the JCF have been established by individuals and families, organizations often establish endowments, too.

-In any case, it's a long-lasting way to benefit the community for future generations.
+All told, an endowment fund provides a long-lasting way to benefit the community for future generations.

 In 2005, Col. Nelson L. Mellitz and fellow members of the Post came to the JCF to create a scholarship endowment fund to support scholars who are attaining post-high school education.
 The Post's scholarship awardees are children or grandchildren of Post 126 members, thus perpetuating the support of Jewish veterans and their families.